JMBurley/Rules_of_Data_Science/README.md

 <details>
-  <summary><b>Any data source will degrade to the point marginally above where it impacts business critical activities and KPIs.</b></summary>
+  <summary><b>2.
+Any data source will degrade to the point marginally above where it impacts business critical activities and KPIs.</b></summary>

   AKA **Burley’s Law of Data Degradation** (I talk about this one a lot...).